projectshaped/parametric-svg/Readme.md

 1. Goals
 --------

+<small align="right">This section is non-normative.</small>

 ##### ✓ Fully compatible with SVG specs.

 _parametric.svg_ graphics can be viewed directly in the browser or in a simple SVG viewer.
-They can be edited – or even authored – in Inkscape, Adobe Illustrator, or any other program of choice.
+They can be edited and authored in your favorite program – be it Inkscape, Adobe Illustrator, VIM or any other.

 How is that? _parametric.svg_ is a regular XML namespace.
 We don't reinvent the wheel – instead, we extend the impressive capabilities of SVG, which are already built in.

 ##### ✓ Language-agnostic.

-Tailor-cut to web technologies, but easy to implement in any programming language.
+Tailor-cut for the web, but easy to implement in any programming language.

 ##### ✓ Ready for the future.

 There already is [a specification for dynamic parameters][svg-params] in the upcoming SVG 2.0. _parametric.svg_ is fully compatible with it – profiting from all its goodness, and bringing even more than that.
-We not only support dynamic parameters and dynamic geometry, but also logical and arithmetic relationships between them.
+We not only support dynamic parameters – but also logical and arithmetic relationships between them and geometry.

-And although SVG 2.0 isn't available in most web browsers yet – _parametric.svg_ can be used today, as it's built upon existing technologies.
+SVG 2.0 isn't yet fully standardized and implemented.
+But _parametric.svg_ is built upon existing, stable technologies – ready to be used today.

 [svg-params]: http://www.w3.org/TR/SVGParamPrimer/ "SVG Parameters 1.0"

 ##### ✓ Full-fledged.

-_parametric.svg_ is designed as a complete set of tools to describe relationships between parameters and elements.
+_parametric.svg_ is a complete set of tools to describe relationships between parameters and elements.
 For the web it could become what Grasshopper is for CAD.